The Ocean at the End of the Lane (play): World premiere: National Theatre, London (2019–2020)

 The production received 3 nominations at the 2020 Laurence Olivier Awards for Best New Play, Best Actress in a Supporting Role for Josie Walker and won the award for Best Lighting for Paule Constable.

 West End (2021–2022)

-Following the success at the National, the production was announced to transfer to the Duke of York's Theatre in London's West End in autumn 2020, however due to the COVID-19 pandemic the transfer was postponed until 23 October 2021 and ran until 14 May 2022.
-Casting was announced on 13 September 2021.
+Following the success at the National, the production was announced to transfer to the Duke of York's Theatre in London's West End in autumn 2020, but due to the COVID-19 pandemic the transfer was postponed until 23 October 2021 and ran until 14 May 2022.
+Casting was unveiled in September 2021.

-UK and Ireland Tour (2022-2023)
+UK and Ireland tour and West End revival (2022-2023)

-The production is due to tour the UK and Ireland beginning at The Lowry, Salford on 12 December 2022 before touring until September 2023.
-Casting was announced on 12 October 2022.
+The production toured the UK and Ireland beginning at The Lowry, Salford on 12 December 2022 until October 2023.
+Casting was unveiled in October 2022.

+The production returned to London's West End at the Noël Coward Theatre for a limited run from 11 October to 25 November 2023 featuring the cast from the tour.

 Cast and characters

 Reception

 The play received five star reviews from The Telegraph, Sunday Times, WhatsOnStage, Gay Times and SFX Magazine.